kayomarz/ml-select/README.md

   all options tends to be slow which results in a delay displaying menu items.
 + `DropdownIndicator` and `IndicatorSeparator` are removed because we do not require the caret in the control.

+# Todos

+Things remaining to be done.

++ Extract info about font, svg, css from sketch file for accurate styling.
++ Move `flag-icons` into separate css file not packaged into the bundle.
++ Try and reduce file size due to `flag-icons`.
++ For practise, try writing bindings for React Component.
++ When prop `country=None` keyboard shortcuts don't work with collapsed menu.

 # Links